 Year 3/4 Curriculum Overview

 The 3rd and 4th years are viewed as a single unit with the student assuming progressive responsibility for patient care.
 The third year provides an introduction to clinical science.
 Students are evaluated based on clinical performance and end-of-clerkship examinations.
-Approximately 1/4 of the third year is spent in ambulatory care settings.
 The fourth year that follows includes more independent, direct patient care opportunities.

 The combined 3rd and 4th years provide a strong grounding in clinical science with a progressive opportunity for primary patient care responsibility.
 The curriculum is designed to prepare the medical student for the increasing responsibility demanded by the specialty residency programs throughout the country.